-In terms of Komplete 13 Standard which I got directly from their site, many of the applications you get with it can either be loaded as stand-alone applications themselves or as plugins within a DAW.
+In terms of Komplete 13 Standard, many of the applications you get with it can either be loaded as stand-alone applications themselves or as plugins within a DAW.
 For instance, when you get Kontakt 6, this is just a plugin that you can use straight up as a DAW, itself.
 So you can load any piano in there and start playing.

 Now that you’ve got an idea of how to use a MIDI keyboard as a piano without digital audio workstations, let’s take a look at how you would use a DAW.

 How to Use A MIDI Keyboard As a Piano (With A DAW)